 Saltzer’s Rheumatology department offers diagnosis and treatment of rheumatic diseases such as arthritis.
 Appointments are available at our main clinic in Nampa, and at Portico, our Meridian site.
 The department seeks to help people overcome rheumatic diseases and enjoy an improved quality of life.

-The American College of Rheumatology (ACR) has recently released a statement regarding the COVID-19 vaccinations and patients treated with immunosuppressive medications for autoimmune disease.
+The American College of Rheumatology recently released an update to the recommendations regarding the COVID-19 vaccination.

 A 3rd dose of the Pfizer or Moderna vaccinations has been recommended for essentially all patients with autoimmune disease (rheumatoid arthritis, psoriatic arthritis, lupus, etc.) who are taking immunosuppressive medication (such as Humira or Enbrel).

 The third dose of the vaccination should be administered at least 28 days after the second dose.

 Generally, it was recommended that patients receive the same vaccination they had received for the previous 2 doses (Pfizer or Moderna).

 Additionally, it was recommended that virtually all medications be held for 1 to 2 weeks after receiving the vaccination if symptoms of autoimmune disease are well controlled.